OlibabaTV/Introduction-to-GitHub/README.md

 ```
 ![Picture](add1.PNG)

-Note that Only changed and untracked files in the current directory will be added when you run git add.
+Note that only changed and untracked files in the current directory will be added when you run git add.

 # **Commit your changes**
 This means saving the record that has been edited in the repository to your branch.
 You can achieve this with the command